Resources

 9. Improve Your Memory—One Blank Page at a Time

-How often do you forget what happened during the day or what you have learned?
-We can all experience forgetfulness or brain fog from time to time, whether navigating the workplace, learning something new, or working through our daily to-do list.
 Things can become more ingrained in your memory when you write them down.
 You’re keeping memories and improving your capacity to recall information when needed by routinely recording your experiences.
 Your journal becomes a gold mine of notes you may return to whenever you choose.

 10. Heal and Grow More Thoroughly

 Although obstacles in life can leave their mark, writing provides a therapeutic avenue to focus on yourself.
 Writing in a journal pushes you to go that bit deeper by identifying any barriers preventing you from moving forward.
 Journalling can be challenging if you are working through intrusive negative thoughts that are causing you to have challenging emotions such as shame or anger.
-You can read more about managing shame in my blog.
-If you are navigating your way around difficult situations.
-In that case, it is essential to remember you can reach out for support from trusted friends or family or professional help if you need extra help.

 If you feel journalling can help you, the following steps are an excellent way to get started: